hafizhpratama/blackpepper-app/README.md

-# Next.js Boilerplate with App Router, Prisma, Next-Auth, Shadcn-UI, MongoDB, Mailtrap, and Google reCAPTCHA
+# Next.js Boilerplate with App Router, Prisma, Next-Auth, Shadcn-UI, MongoDB and Mailtrap

 Welcome to the **BlackPepper App**!
 This boilerplate is designed to give you a solid starting point for building modern web applications.
-It includes essential features and tools like Next.js with the App Router, Prisma for database management, Next-Auth for authentication, Shadcn-UI for a stunning user interface, MongoDB as the database, Mailtrap for email testing, and Google reCAPTCHA for security.
+It includes essential features and tools like Next.js with the App Router, Prisma for database management, Next-Auth for authentication, Shadcn-UI for a stunning user interface, MongoDB as the database and Mailtrap for email testing.
 Let's get you up and running quickly!

 ## Table of Contents